A Fun 3-Day Boston Itinerary

 Boston Common is actually the oldest city park in the US, dating back to 1634.
 In the center of the park, you’ll find Frog Pond, a reflecting pool that makes a nice place to sit and enjoy the early morning light.

-In the winter, it’s turned into an ice skating rink and even has a skating school nearby.
+It’s turned into an ice skating rink and even has a skating school nearby in the winter.
 In summer, it’s a spray pool.
 There’s also a children’s carousel, so this is a great stop for visiting families.

 It’s also the official starting point for our next Boston attraction.
 After an hour or so, we can head there.

-The Freedom Train a path that is lined with red bricks and connects a lot of the famous historic landmarks of the city and it is a must-see/do activity for 3 days in Boston.
+The Freedom Train a path that is lined with red bricks and connects a lot of the famous historical landmarks of the city, and it is a must-see/do activity for 3 days in Boston.

 The trail is about 2.5 miles long, and the best way to see the trail is on foot, and you can enter and exit it as you like.
 Some of the sights you will see are the Park Street Church and the Benjamin Franklin statue.